AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 The contract used as the slasher is currently `Slasher`, which takes directives from a `SlashingProposer`.

-The `SlashingProposer` is an instance of `EmpireBase`, which operates in "rounds" of `N` L2 slots, during which at least `M` proposers must vote for a specific contract address "payload" to be executed.
+The `SlashingProposer` is an instance of `EmpireBase`, which operates in "rounds" of `M` L2 slots, during which at least `N` proposers must vote for a specific contract address "payload" to be executed.

 The payload just calls "slash", with the list of validators to slash, and the amount to slash each.

-So the L1 contracts currently allow arbitrary slashing as long as the motion has support from `M/N` validators.
+So the L1 contracts currently allow arbitrary slashing as long as the motion has support from `N/M` validators.

 In practice, however, there are only mechanisms built to create and vote for payloads to slash all validators in an epoch if the epoch is never proven, namely an out-of-protocol `SlashFactory` contract, and corresponding logic on the node to utilize it.